AJGreaves/bootstrap-grid-demo/README.md

 ### Design Choices

-The overall feel of the site is functional uncluttered and minimalist.
+The overall feel of the site is functional, uncluttered and minimalist.
 As the goal is to educate while giving a clean uncluttered space to learn in.

 **Fonts**